ausmani23/mach_learn-Course-Project/readme.md

 ***

+You can view my submission through the gh-pages branch of this repo.
+Click [here](http://ausmani23.github.io/mach_learn-Course-Project/index.html)

+***

 **courseproject.Rmd:** is the RMarkdown file which, when compiled, produces courseproject.html

 **courseproject.html:** is the .html file which displays my submission.